 Virginia's budget operates within a legal framework that includes the Constitution of Virginia, the Code of Virginia, and the Appropriation Act.
-It is proposed by the governor in the form of the budget bill, and amended and approved by the General Assembly.
-Everything in the state budget stems from this review and approval process by the state's elected officials.
+It is proposed by the governor in the form of a budget bill, and is amended and approved by the General Assembly.
+The final budget bill is approved and signed into law by the governor.
+Everything in the state budget stems from this process by the state's elected officials.